946923759/replicant/syntax.md

 # music

 Take a wild guess.
 Only mp3, ogg, and wav works. **If your music filename has special characters like $ it will not work.**

+Argument 1 (optional): How long to fade in music.
+Defaults to immediate.

 # se